 In this guide, we’ll walk you through the essentials of the Corporate Transparency Act, including the 23 business entities that are exempt from the requirement to report beneficial ownership information.

-A significant number of businesses are required to report beneficial ownership information; under the terms of the act, they’re called a reporting company.
+A significant number of businesses can report beneficial ownership information; under the terms of the act, they’re called a reporting company.
 In general, a limited liability company or a corporation is one of the most commonly required businesses.
 But pretty much any business entity that files formation paperwork or a registration document with a Secretary of State or similar office will be classified as a domestic reporting company or foreign reporting company.
 They’ll need to submit information about their ownership interests.

 But there are quite a few exemptions from the Corporate Transparency Act — 23 of them, to be exact.
 We’ll explain them here, but you can find the full details of the exemptions in FinCEN’s Small Entity Compliance Guide.
 With that in mind, let’s walk through what the exemptions are.